DevByEagle/Syncio/README.md

 ## Project Description

-Syncio is an open source C/C++ library designed for providing many different string manipulation functions.
+Syncio is an open source C/C++ library designed for providing many different functions.
-It offers a lightweight cross-platform solution for string manipulation.
+It offers a lightweight cross-platform solution.

 ## Features

 - **Cross-Language compatibility**: This library can be utilized in both C and C++.

-- **String Handling**: This library provides a simple and convenient way to manipulate strings.

 - **Performance**: This is a lightweight library designed to efficiently perform operations on strings.